danielfesalbon/abada-college-email-support-system/README.md

 # Abada College Email Support System
- -System that will send emails to multiple students.
+ System that will send emails to multiple students.
 Email such as announcements or updates.
+Compliance for thesis subject.